 - Height – the element’s height, in millimeters.

 - Values Spacing – the spacing between individual areas of marks inside the element, in millimeters.

 The OMR Template Editor can also be used to extract the data from the scanned images against a particular template.
-In this mode, the users can test the template elements for correct data extraction, and may tweak the element location, size, orientation and other aspects to get 100% accurate results.
-To do so, the OMR Template Editor requires to load the image of scanned OMR sheet also refereed as Template Image in Aspose.OCR for .NET documentation.
+In this mode, the users can test the template elements for correct data extraction and may tweak the element location, size, orientation, and other aspects to get 100% accurate results.
+To do so, the OMR Template Editor requires to load the image of the scanned OMR sheet also refereed to as Template Image in Aspose.OCR for .NET documentation.

 OMR Template Editor Licensing

 By default, the OMR Template Editor works in evaluation mode and restricts the recognition to not more than 3 elements per page and not more than 10 pages in total.
 If the limit is exceeded, the recognized value gets replaced with an error message similar to “Trial mode.
 Recognition is not performed for more than 3 elements.”.
 In order to work in licensed mode, the OMR Template Editor allows to set a valid license through its Settings interface.
 The settings dialog can be triggered by clicking the Edit menu and then Settings.